“We are each our own devil,

 If you choose to get into a relationship with a paranoid person, realize that he is subject to unreasonable fears.
 It can be a really challenging situation.
 I have found, when having a close friendship or relationship with a borderline paranoid person, as shown in handwriting, he will eventually feel you have turned against him and he will turn on you.
 A person who feels trapped in a corner will react like a trapped animal.
 He will fight.
 His exaggerated fear of persecution makes him feel trapped and you might be his victim.
 If you must deal with this Hell Trait, let him know you approve.
 Give frequent compliments, but don’t patronize.
 Since she is searching for approval, let her know you like what she is wearing.
 If you give sincere compliments to these oversensitive people, you will have them eating out of the palm of your hand, because you are supplying what they need the most: approval.
 When the sensitiveness turns to paranoia, their niceness disappears very quickly.

 Buy the grapho deck flash cards in retail or PDF form, see the link below.

-This trait is very common in both men and women.
+This trait is very common in both men and women who struggle in relationships.
 It has been described as the trait of manipulation, anger at the opposite sex, or the need for a challenge.
 It probably fits slightly into each of those categories.
-I should warn you, although it is often discussed as an anger at the opposite gender… it really is a deep need for validation from the opposite gender.
+I should warn you that, although it is often discussed as an anger at the opposite gender… it really is a deep need for validation from the opposite gender.
 So, they do LOVE and want the love of the opposite gender… they just can’t have it with consistency or they get bored and no longer value it.

 There is a longer article on this complex primary trait.
 I recommend you read it to fully comprehend how to deal with this complex issue.
 It is most noticable inside a romantic relationship.
 Read “I Love You Like A Slot Machine.” http://handwritinguniversity.com/members/weekly-newsletters/a-bad-case-of-the-stingers/